Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 Visit The Manor House on Tripadvisor

 The Manor House is part of the Exclusive Hotels group.
-If you’d like to check out some of the other excellent hotels in the Exclusive Hotels collection then check out: A luxury spa hotel stay in West Sussex at South Lodge; A stunning spa fit for the England rugby team at Pennyhill Park, Surrey; Lainston House hotel, Winchester: a delightful Autumn stay
+Other hotels in the group include: A luxury spa hotel stay in West Sussex at South Lodge; A stunning spa fit for the England rugby team at Pennyhill Park, Surrey; Lainston House hotel, Winchester: a delightful Autumn stay